+256-392-177-904 +256 788 672363 +256-702-613-081 info@queenelizabethparkuganda.com

 How to book gorilla trekking permits in Uganda

-Gorilla trekking permits for seniors and people with disabilities can be booked through a trusted tour operator like Achieve Global Safaris where you will contact our tour consultants on email or telephone with the date, month and year when you wish to visit the mountain gorillas.
+Gorilla trekking permits for seniors and people with disabilities can be booked through a trusted tour operator like Achieve Global Safaris, where you will contact our tour consultants on email or telephone with the date, month and year when you wish to visit the mountain gorillas.
 After contacting us, we will check for permit availability through Uganda Wildlife Authority (UWA).
-If there are permits available on your preferred dates, you will be asked to make a deposit.
-Once we receive the payment, we will be able to purchase the gorilla trekking permit on your behalf and send you a scanned copy of the receipt as confirmation.

-Gorilla trekking permits in Bwindi impenetrable national park and Mgahinga gorilla national park should however be booked 3 to 6 months in advance before the trekking date because they are competitive and usually get sold out quickly especially during the peak season in the months of June, July, August, September, December, January and February.
+Gorilla trekking permits in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park should however be booked 3 to 6 months in advance before the trekking date because they are competitive and usually get sold out quickly, especially during the peak season in the months of June, July, August, September, December, January, and February.

 What is included in a gorilla trekking permit